NervanaSystems/deepspeech/README.md

 which will save a new model to `model_output.prm`.

 ## Decoding and evaluating a trained model
-After you have a trained model, you can easily evaluate its performance on any given dataset.
+After you have a trained model, it's easy to evaluate its performance on any given dataset.
 Simply create a manifest file and then call:

 ```
 $ python evaluate.py --manifest val:/path/to/manifest.csv --model_file /path/to/saved_model.prm
 ```

 replacing the file paths as needed.
-This will print out CERs (character error rates) by default.
-To instead print word error rates, include the argument `--use_wer`.
+It prints CERs (Character Error Rates) by default.
+To instead print WERs (Word Error Rates), include the argument `--use_wer`.

-For example, you could evaluate our pre-trained model from our [Model Zoo] .
+For example, you could evaluate our pre-trained model from our [Model Zoo].
 To evaluate the pre-trained model, follow these steps:

 1. Download some test data from the Librispeech ASR corpus and prepare a manifest file for the dataset that follows the prescription provided above.